-The checkpointed program state includes program counter, stack pointer, program stack, open file descriptors, the global/static variables and dynamically allocated memory of the program and the libraries linked with the program Libckp has two unique features.
+{\tt Libckp} is a user-transparent checkpointing library.
+It can be linked with a user's program to periodically save the program state on stable storage without requiring any modification to the source code.
+The checkpointed program state includes program counter, stack pointer, program stack, open file descriptors, the global/static variables and dynamically allocated memory of the program and the libraries linked with the program. {\tt Libckp} has two unique features.
 First, the library allows a user to include files as part of the process state that is checkpointed and recovered.
 More specifically, when a process rolls back, all the modifications it has made to the files since the last checkpoint are undone so that the states of the files are consistent with the checkpointed state.
-The second unique feature of libckp is that it provides application-initiated checkpoint and rollback facilities within a program.
-This facilitates restoration of global/static variables. dynamically allocated memory, and user files.
+Other checkpointing libraries either do not support the rollback of user files or only provide the capability to a limited extent.
+The second unique feature of {\tt libckp} is that it also provides a nontransparent mode for flexible execution control: it provides application-initiated checkpoint and rollback facilities within a program.
+The rollback function rolls back the process to a a location in the program where the previous checkpoint was made.
+This facilitates restoration of global/static variables, dynamically allocated memory, and user files. \bu {Addrejuv}